-The Health and Energy Sr-90 concentrations in semiannual air samples are in fair agreement, and Health's results ranged from below the detection limit of 0.00006 pCi/m3 to 0.0002 pCi/m3.
-Figure 3.1.20 shows the results for locations where Health detected Sr-90, and in these cases, Energy did not detect Sr-90 in their samples.
+The Health and Energy Sr-90 concentrations in semiannual air samples are in good agreement.
+Health's results ranged from below the detection limit of 0.00006 pCi/m3 to 0.0002 pCi/m3.
 Similar to Pu-239, Sr-90 is often detected at small concentrations in environmental samples, as it was produced from historical atmospheric testing of nuclear weapons, as well as from Hanford operations.

-The Health and Energy U-235 concentrations are in good agreement, and all concentrations are below the detection limit of 0.000005 pCi/m.
+The Health and Energy U-235 concentrations are in good agreement, and all concentrations are below the detection limit of 0.000005 pCi/m3.